Written by:Mona Mansour Directed byEnsemble member Maureen Payne Hahner

 What do an Illinois State Sheriff and a white-tailed deer have in common?
 Love, anger, hunger, fear, joy, community, isolation and everything in between.
 OPEN SEASON tracks the universality of being alive and explores the nature of power and loneliness.

 Written by:Janine Nabers Directed by:Ensemble Member Chika Ike Featuring Ensemble Members: Darci Nalepa and Keith Neagle And Guest Artists: Andrew Muwonge and Sydney Charles

 Previews: October 13 – October 18 Opening: October 19 Closing: December 10

-In intimate rooms throughout New York and Michigan, four friends from college fight through 17 years of love affairs, shattered dreams and compromised lives.
+In intimate rooms throughout New York, four friends from college fight through 17 years of love affairs, shattered dreams and compromised lives.
 Flipping back and forth through time like a photobook, this play—whose title is from a line of Emily Dickinson poetry—

 is equally breathtaking and heartbreakingly spare as Olivia, Nate, Abagail, and Charles try to reconcile the lives they imagined with the lives they live.